Lindt chocolatier is suing the Weinstein Company

 Talk about a bad taste.

-Page Six is reporting that the Swiss chocolatier Lindt & Sprüngli has filed a lawsuit against The Weinstein Company for a canceled sponsorship for the the 2018 Golden Globes Awards party.
+Page Six is reporting that the Swiss chocolatier Lindt & Sprüngli has filed a lawsuit against The Weinstein Company over a canceled sponsorship for the 2018 Golden Globes Awards party.

 According to the official documents, the iconic Lindor truffles maker paid The Weinstein Company $400,000 back in 2015 for exclusive confectionery rights to the 2016, 2017 and 2018 Golden Globes Awards soirees.
 While the 2016 and 2017 bashes went on just fine, there was no party this year as disgraced former co-chair Harvey Weinstein was accused by a slew of women of sexual harassment, misconduct and rape.